 Note.
 The filing requirement (more than 10 employees) is based on the total of all employees who provided services in connection with the provision of food and beverages at the establishment, not just the number of directly tipped employees.
 Include employees such as waitstaff, bussers, bartenders, seat persons, wine stewards, cooks, and kitchen help.
-See Regulations section 31.6053-3(j)(10) for more number of employee hours worked each business day during a month, divide the total hours all employees worked during the month by the number of days the establishment was open for business.
-After the test is met for 2 consecutive months, you must file a return covering the rest of the year, beginning with the next payroll period.
+See Regulations section 31.6053-3(j)(10) for more information.